Home page

 (Fig.1) The present error-prone quantum computers are unable to give right answers, so physicists tried to hide their errors into random meaningless numbers as fake supremacy.

-Despite extremely long years of researches and exaggerated news, quantum computers are still useless with No practical use.
+Despite extremely long years of researches and exaggerated news, quantum computers are still useless with No practical application.

-Today's fake quantum supremacy or advantage can only output random useless numbers called random circuit sampling ( this-2nd-paragraph, this-3rd-paragraph, this-4th-last-paragraph ) through baseless parallel universes with too high error (= noise ) rates of more than 99.8% ( this-8~11th-paragraphs, this-p.3(or p.2)-1st-paragraph, this-middle-Will quantum computers arrive soon ? ).
+Today's fake quantum supremacy or advantage can only output random useless numbers called random circuit sampling ( this-3rd-paragraph, this-4th-last-paragraph ) through baseless parallel universes with too high error (= noise ) rates of more than 99.8% ( this-3rd-last-paragraph, this-6~11th-paragraphs ).

 This website's (in 2023 ) first part says